linode/linode_api4-python/examples/install-on-linode/README.md

-# Install with Linode
+# Install on Linode

-A sample application for the official [linode python library]().
+A sample application for the official [linode python library](https://github.com/linode/python-linode-api).

-**Install with Linode** demonstrates a multi-user application developed with the linode apiv2 - users arrive at a third-party application, and are asked to authorize the application to make changes to their account, which are then executed and reported to the user.
+**Install on Linode** demonstrates a multi-user application developed with the Linode API V4 - users arrive at a third-party application, and are asked to authorize the application to make changes to their account, which are then executed and reported to the user.
 In this example, the third-party application uses the `linodes:*` oauth scope to deploy a stackscript to a new linode.